Exploring South Dakota: Your Next Adventure

 Our trip was only supposed to consist of these short days, but we had so much fun that when we found out that Sara had never been to Mt.
 Rushmore, we decided to continue west for more adventures.

 En route to Mt.
-Rushmore we drove the Badlands loop road toward Wall, SD.
+Rushmore we drove the Badlands loop road toward Wall, South Dakota.
 This drive takes you past prairie-dog town, which was totally one of the kids favorite places.
 We picnicked on the roof of the car and listened to the squeaks as the prairie-dogs scurried around.
 Just before we left the park we saw two bison right next to the car grazing!

 Touristy?
 Yes.
 Kid friendly?
 Also yes.
 Less of a hike and more of a walk but definitely something worth checking out.
 In fact, we had our closest out-of-car animal experience there.
 Deer walked right across the pathway!
 It’s not an all day adventure, but a great place to break up a drive.
 Which we decided we would do.
 From then on the adventure was fly-by-the-seat-of-our-pants.
 This lead us to Deadwood, which is less of a cowboy town now, but the history is still palpable.
 We slept in Deadwood and the next day went to Mt.
 Moriah Cemetery where larger-than-life legends Wild Bill and Calamity Jane are buried.
 I have a confession to make: the wild west captures my child-like imagination.
 I felt like a kid in a candy store exploring all the cowboy lore at Mt.
 Moriah.